petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 r831: Redesigned chipset interrupt handling
 -------------------------------------------
-Test that "Seeing is Believing" can be started without issues - before this commit, the session would freeze immediately upon start.
+Test that the demo "Seeing is Believing" can be started without issues - before this commit, the session would freeze immediately upon start.

 Other known titles affected: